MicrosoftDocs/quantum-docs/articles/provider-support-ionq.md

 ### Q: What happens if I raise a support issue with the Azure support team and it turns out that a third party provider (like IonQ) needs to troubleshoot the issue further?

 The support engineer will create a redirection package for you.
 This is a PDF document that contains information about your case which you can provide to the IonQ support team.
 The support engineer will also give you advice and guidance on how to reach out to IonQ to continue troubleshooting.
+For more information, see [IonQ status page](https://status.ionq.co/).

 ### Q: What happens if I raise a support issue with the IonQ team and it turns out that there is an issue with the Azure Quantum service?